perma-id/w3id.org/README.md

 There are a growing group of organizations that have pledged responsibility to ensure the operation of this website.
 These organizations are:
-Digital Bazaar, 3 Round Stones, OpenLink Software, Applied Testing and Technology, and Openspring.
+Digital Bazaar, 3 Round Stones, OpenLink Software, Applied Testing and Technology, Openspring, and Bosatsu Consulting.
 They are responsible for all administrative tasks associated with operating the service.
 The social contract between these organizations gives each of them full access to all information required to maintain and operate the website.
 The agreement is setup such that a